fugue/regula/README.md

     --entrypoint /bin/bash \
     fugue/regula:v0.7.0 \
     -c 'regula -d /opt/regula template1.yaml template2.yaml tfdirectory1/*.json'

-`IAC_TEMPLATE` is the specific code file you want Regula to check.

 To run Regula on Terraform HCL directories, use the following command: